 SELECTED GROUP EXHIBITIONS

-2022 / The Natural World: Part II, Alexander Berggruen Gallery, New York, US
+2022 / The Natural World: Part II, Alexander Berggruen Gallery, New York

 2020 / Quarters, Alexander Berggruen, New York